 Moli1901 (Duramycin) a drug which activates alternative Cl channels, stimulates chloride transport in normal and CF nasal epithelia in vivo, but may have a shorter duration of action in CF participants.
 The investigation into the use of Moli 1901 (Duramycin) for CF continued (Oliynyk I et al. APMIS 2010; 118:982-990.
 [PubMed]).

-Dr Pamela Zeitlin (figure 4) is Director of the Eudowood Division of Pediatric Respiratory Sciences and Deputy Director of the Institute for Clinical and Translation Research at Johns Hopkins University.
+Dr Pamela Zeitlin (fig. 29) is Director of the Eudowood Division of Pediatric Respiratory Sciences and Deputy Director of the Institute for Clinical and Translation Research at Johns Hopkins University.
 Her research focuses on the role of chloride channels in inherited diseases of the respiratory tract, e.g. cystic fibrosis.
 She co-directs the Johns Hopkins Cystic Fibrosis Therapeutics Development Network site.